manish-singh-bisht/Remote-Job-Executor/README.md

 # Remote-Job-Executor

-Remote-Job-Executor is a lightweight system inspired by BullMQ.
+Remote-Job-Executor is a lightweight system.
 It allows you to queue jobs(shell commands for now) locally and execute them remotely over SSH.

-## What is Remote-Job-Executor?

-Remote-Job-Executor is a comprehensive solution for:

 - **Queue Management**: Create and manage job queues with different priorities and configurations.
 - **Remote Execution**: Execute commands and scripts on remote servers via SSH.